OpenFactoryTwin/ofact/README.md

 The OFacT framework consists of the following super components:
 - **Environment**: provides components to interact with all kinds of environments (real and virtual) and to integrate data
-  - **Data Integration**: provides tools to integrate data into the digital twin including consistency checks and update mechanisms with the use of machine learning technics for faster and more accurate digital twin model generation
+  - **Data Integration**: provides tools to integrate data into the digital twin including consistency checks and update mechanisms with the use of Machine Learning/ Artificial Intelligence technics for faster and more accurate digital twin model generation
   - **Work Instruction**: provides tools to pass work instructions (planned process executions) back to the physical world (closed loop system)
   - **Simulation**: is a virtual environment, that mimics the behavior of the real world and can be used to evaluate